Park Bo-ram (director): Directorial debut and acclaim

-The crime drama series Through the Darkness was Park first directorial debut.
-The drama was adapted by Seol Yi-na from 2018 non-fiction book of the same title co-written by Korea's first criminal profiler Kwon Il-yong and journalist-turned-author Ko Na-mu, which highlights Kwon's field experiences.
-Through the Darkness is a crime drama series that explores the psyche of a serial killer in a unique and gripping way.
-The show is based on the real-life events of the late 1990s, a time when South Korea was plagued by a string of seemingly random and brutal murders.
+The crime drama series Through the Darkness marked Park's directorial debut.
+Adapted by Seol Yi-na from the 2018 non-fiction book of the same title, the series highlights the field experiences of co-authors Kwon Il-yong, South Korea's first criminal profiler, and journalist-turned-author Ko Na-mu.
+It focuses on the psychological profiling of serial killers and is based on a series of random murders that occurred in South Korea during the late 1990s.

-In 2022, drama series Through the Darkness won the Best Drama Award in the Best Drama Series category at the 27th Asian Television Awards.
-In 2023, it was selected as a finalist in the Crime Drama Category at the New York Festivals: TV and Film Awards.
-Success of drama series Through the Darkness made Park recognized as one of star director.
+In 2022, Through the Darkness won the Best Drama Series award at the 27th Asian Television Awards.
+The following year, it was selected as a finalist in the Crime Drama category at the New York Festivals TV & Film Awards.
+The critical and commercial success of the series established Park's reputation as a director.